+\black{ The AQC formulation of the search algorithm with a non-uniform adiabatic evolution schedule \cite{roland2002quantum} also finds the marked state in time $T\sim \mathcal{O}(\sqrt{N})$ while at the same time following the same path as Grover's algorithm.
+Thus, if one investigates what adiabatic Hamiltonian gives rise to the same evolution path as the CTQW formulation, one finds \cite{wong2016irreconcilable} the AQC formulations introduces an extra ``catalyst" Hamiltonian which introduces structure beyond the standard ``Yes/No" oracle employed in the CTQW or discrete (Grovers) search algorithm.
+A scaled version of the AQC Hamiltonian leads to a constant energy gap that implies that the marked state can be found in time $T\sim \mathcal{O}(1)$.
+This discrepancy between the formulations of the two versions of a continuous time search algorithm was termed the ``irreconcilability (difference) issue" between CTQW and AQC by Wong and Meyer \cite{wong2016irreconcilable}. }

-The contribution of this work is twofold.
-First we adapt the result from the mapping of CTQW to AQC by selecting the regular oracle $Z$ operator as the catalyst Hamiltonian and explore an alternative for the coefficient function for the catalyst Hamiltonian.
-We do so to avoid the irreconcilability issue.
-Through the simulation, the modified parameters still provides optimal results in terms of time required for search.
-Second, we apply this modification to Adiabatic local search by adding an additional sluggish parameter $\delta$.
-It is a measure to determine if running time $t$ is increasing significantly with respect to schedule $s$ where $\delta$ is set to $abs(d^2t/ds)$.
-The catalyst is released in the sluggish region where $\delta >=64$ to facilitate the process.
-While being released, three different coefficient functions are explored for the chosen catalyst Hamiltonian.
-The results of required time using different catalyst coefficient functions indicate these schemes remain optimal when compared to the original Adiabatic local search.
-For the near-term, running time shorter by a non-negligible constant factor would be useful when the algorithm is implemented on near-term quantum devices. \\
+\black{In this work we address the CTQW/AQC search algorithm irreconcilability issue by modifying the constant energy gap Hamiltonian of the AQC formulation.
+Our contribution is twofold}.
+We first adapt the result from the mapping of CTQW to AQC by selecting the regular oracle $Z$ operator as the catalyst Hamiltonian and explore an alternative for the coefficient function for the catalyst Hamiltonian in order to attempt to avoid the irreconcilability issue.
+Through the simulation, the modified model provides optimal results in terms of time required for search. \black{We then apply this modification to adiabatic local search by adding an additional sluggish parameter $\delta$ which delineates the width of the adiabatic run time schedule over which the catalyst Hamiltonian effectively acts (i.e. the ``slowdown" region in the vicinity of the system's smallest energy gap $\Delta$).
+The sluggish parameter tracks the increase of running time $t=t(s)$ with respect to schedule parameter $0\le s\le 1$ where $\delta=|d^2t/ds^2|$.
+The catalyst is employed when $\delta \ge\delta_0$ to facilitate the process, where we have found that the threshold value of $\delta_0=64$ provides good results.}